Hunter Dozier Player Props: Royals vs. Rangers

-After going 1-for-4 with a home run and an RBI in his most recent game, Hunter Dozier and the Kansas City Royals face the Texas Rangers (who will start Jacob deGrom) at 8:05 PM ET on Tuesday.
+Hunter Dozier -- 0-for-3 in his last game -- will be in action for the Kansas City Royals against the Texas Rangers, with Nathan Eovaldi on the mound, on April 12 at 8:05 PM ET.

-In his previous game, he hit a home run while going 1-for-4 against the Rangers.
+In his last game he had a hitless showing (0-for-3) against the Rangers.

 Hunter Dozier Game Info & Props vs. the Rangers